Giannis Vazos: Olympiacos

-Vazos played with Olympiacos for 18 years and retired at the of 35.
+Vazos played with Olympiacos for 18 years and retired at the age of 35.
 His presence, however, was not uninterrupted, with at least once after the Liberation deciding to leave permanently and return due to lack of an equal replacement.
 He was absent during the first post-war season 1945-46, before returning for the next three (probably on an unstable basis) and re-emerging as the top scorer in the Greek league (4th time), winning two additional titles and his only Greek Cup (with hat trick in the final), and was anointed for the 14th and last time international in 1948, again after 12 years.
-On June 26, 1949 and the 3-2 away defeat by Panathinaikos for the championship, he made - without scoring a goal - the final appearance of his football career at an official level.
+On 26 June 1949, and the 3–2 away defeat by Panathinaikos for the championship, he made - without scoring a goal - the final appearance of his football career at an official level.